andynuma/delete-tweet-checker/README.md

-save tweet contract
+save tweet to the contract,user can save 200 tweets
-200 tweets can save per user.